 - Construction can be quickly assembled using high-quality, nearly defect-free steel components that are efficiently manufactured off-site.

 - Steel framing and envelope systems allow, together with other materials, for building design with low overall environmental impacts.

-- At the end of buildings’ useful life, steel components can be dismantled, reused or recycled without degradation of properties.
+- At the end of a building's life, steel components can be dismantled, reused, or recycled without degradation of properties.